 - Photo quality does not match up to an Inkjet especially when there is a wide spectrum of colours involved.

 - They take up a lot more space when compared to their Inkjet counterparts.

 What is best for you?

 Now that you know the pros and cons, let’s cut to the chase: what is ideal for you?
 Well, if you’re looking for a home printer for low-volume printing, we suggest you go for an Inkjet.
-Inkjets are also your best friend if professional high-res photos is what you’re after.
-But if you’re going to be printing in large quantities frequently and can make peace with medium-quality images, a laser printer is your best bet.
+Inkjets are also your best bet if professional high-res photos is what you’re after.
+But if you’re going to be printing in large quantities frequently and can make peace with medium-quality images, a laser printer is the answer.

 Latest posts by Garima Ghosh (see all)

 - Air Purifiers: What You Need To Know Before Buying Them - November 12, 2019